sanger-tol/variantcomposition/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use the `input` parameter to specify its location.
+Use this parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'